pcca-matrix/PCCA-Layout/README.md

 particles animations

 rain float animation

-special artworks ( must first understand how hyperspin manages the alignment of swf )

 screensaver that random trough all your games when your are on main menu, displaying systeme and game wheel logo.